pointfreeco/swift-composable-architecture/Sources/ComposableArchitecture/Documentation.docc/Articles/GettingStarted.md

   $0.count = 0
 }

-// Test that tapping the fact button causes us to receive a response from the
+// Test that tapping the fact button causes us to receive a response from the effect.
+Note
-// effect.
-Note that we have to advance the scheduler because we used
+// that we have to await the receive because the effect is asynchronous and so takes a small
-// `.receive(on:)` in the reducer.
+// amount of time to emit.
 store.send(.numberFactButtonTapped)

-scheduler.advance()
-store.receive(.numberFactResponse(.success("0 is a good number Brent"))) {
+await store.receive(.numberFactResponse(.success("0 is a good number Brent"))) {
   $0.numberFactAlert = "0 is a good number Brent"
 }